nkte8/skyshare/README.md

 ## How works

 BskyLinX post your post to Bluesky with AT Protocol.
-for twitter, because of X taxes, Skydrop present Post Link: [Like that](https://twitter.com/intent/tweet?text=This&nbsp;is&nbsp;tweet&nbsp;sample.&url=https://bskylinx.com/posts/nlla.bsky.social_3kk2svpe3iz2r/), can only with media by OGP image.
+for twitter, because of X taxes, BskyLinX present Post Link: [Like that](https://twitter.com/intent/tweet?text=This&nbsp;is&nbsp;tweet&nbsp;sample.&url=https://bskylinx.com/posts/nlla.bsky.social_3kk7qzpffl22n/), can only with media by OGP image.

 ## AR Protocol